freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-remove-a-submodule-in-git/index.md

 ---
-title: How To Remove A Submodule In Git
+title: How To Remove a Submodule In Git
 ---
 Removing a submodule is useful when it is no longer required.
 The steps below outline the removal of a submodule.